rspamd/rspamd.com/doc/faq.md

 Experimental packages are considered less stable but they are normally built when all internal tests are passed.
 These packages also include new major and minor features that might be useful for your setup.

+You should consider experimental packages in the following cases:

+* You experience a significant issue with a stable package that is (likely) fixed in experimental packages
+* You are running small system so you can live on bleeding edge version of Rspamd and can downgrade package manually if needed (e.g. if a fresh package has something bad with your configuration)
+* You can test a new version using [mirroring in Rspamd proxy]({{ site.baseurl }}/doc/workers/rspamd_proxy.html).

+The last option is recommended for all users in fact even if you prefer to use stable packages only.
+This would help you to reduce stress and risks by not testing new versions on production *but* testing them with your **specific** configuration and production traffic.
+The only disadvantage is that it requires some computational and mental resources to build a mirror for experiments as you need to mirror your full environment, including local configs and Redis instances (probably with less `maxmemory` limit, of course).

 ### How Rspamd packages are built

 Rspamd packages are provided for many [platforms]({{ site.url }}{{ site.baseurl }}/downloads.html).
 The packages are built using the following principles:

 1. Enable `link time optimizations` where possible to improve the overall performance
 2. Bundle [LuaJIT](https://luajit.org) using 2.1 beta versions from the vendor.
-This provides up to 30% improvement over the vanilla LuaJIT normally available in your distributive.
+In some experiments, this proved to provide up to 30% improvement over the stable LuaJIT.
 3. Enable jemalloc
 4. Enable neural networks support (libfann before 1.
 7, torch after 1.7)
 5. Support [Hyperscan](https://01.org/hyperscan)

 Some of these options are not available on some older platforms (Debian wheezy, Ubuntu Precise or CentOS 6) due to limitations of software provided.

 All packages are signed and should also be downloaded using `https`.
+Debugging packages are also available (`rspamd-debuginfo` for RPM packages and `rspamd-dbg` for DEB ones).

 ### Resolver setup